salahnomad/salahnomad.github.io/content/stories-wisdom/my-favorite-software-from-2002/index.md

 **The Lesson:** Great tools, like great artisans, have a clear and singular purpose.
 They create focus by design, a core principle of **[The Baker's Code](/work-productivity/bakers-code/)**.

-{{< figure src="images/artisan-vs-tool.jpg" alt="Mains d'artisan expérimenté tenant un outil simple, symbolisant la primauté du savoir-faire sur la technologie" caption="L'âme réside dans les mains de l'artisan, pas dans la sophistication de l'outil." >}}
+{{< figure src="images/artisan-vs-tool.jpg" alt="Mains d'artisan expérimenté tenant un outil simple, mettant l'accent sur la compétence humaine et la simplicité de l'outil" caption="L'âme réside dans les mains de l'artisan, pas dans la sophistication de l'outil." >}}

 > **Validation Expert:** *Prof. Marco Bellucci, Digital Anthropology, University of Barcelona*
 > "The story of GoldWave is a perfect case study in what we call 'virtuous constraints.'
 By choosing a tool with limitations, Salah isn't sacrificing capability; he's gaining focus and intentionality.
 Our research shows that creatives who intentionally limit their toolset produce work that is 30% more coherent and impactful."